mariamwalaa/mariamwalaa/README.md

 ## About Me

-- 🎓 I am currently pursuing a Master of Science in Applied Mathematics at Toronto Metropolitan University, with a research focus on Pursuit Evasion Games (Graph Theory).
-My expected graduation date is in 2025.
+- 🎓 I am currently pursuing a Master of Science in Applied Mathematics at Toronto Metropolitan University, with a research focus on Network Science and Graph Deep Learning.
+My expected graduation date is Spring 2025.

 - 🎓 I also hold an Honours Bachelor of Science in Mathematics, with minors in Statistics & Geographic Information Science, from the University of Toronto, which I completed in April 2023.